Intilery/looker-sync/README.md

 $ php -f composer.phar install
 ```

-If there are any updated to the project simply run or create a git hook with the following:
+If there are any updates to this project simply either run or create a git hook with the following:

 ```
 $ php -f composer.phar update